Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Bread - Pain, pronounced pan.

-Baguette - Baguette or pain baguette; the most well-known of French breads.
-Baguettes were originally only a Parisian bread are now are generally available wherever there are tourists; other breads may also be on the breakfast menu.
+Baguette - Baguette or Pain Baguette; the most well-known of French breads.
+Baguettes were originally a Parisian bread, but are now generally available wherever there are tourists.
+A standard baguette is almost 70 cm (27”) long and weighs approximately 250 grams (9 oz).

-Bread and butter - Pain beurrée or tartine beurré.
+Bread and butter (buttered) - Pain beurrée or tartine beurré.

 A fresh baguette, butter, and jam.